ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 Eckhart defines the ego as such: "Identification of the self in form, as a thought form or a physical form".

-It is most important to recognize the ego in yourself and requires a high degree of awareness of your thoughts and separatenes from the oneness of all things in the universe.
+It is most important to recognize the ego in yourself and requires a high degree of awareness of your thoughts and how they separate you or others from the oneness of all things in the universe.

 It can be depicted as a mind-made entity, a "little me" that lives inside us, that forms a fictional self.
 Most people identify with it and are completely wrapped up in satisfying its needs as if without it, they would cease to exist.